 Dive Into the Metrics

-This spring, members of the Network are diving in deep on each metric to show how they apply to individual Hill Country communities.
+In this series, members of the Network dive in deeper on each metric to show how they apply to individual Hill Country communities.
 All of the following editorials are available for republishing, with credit to authors and the Texas Hill Country Conservation Network.
 Please share widely with your readers and friends.

 We live in a remarkable place with beautiful resources, wonderful people, and amazing opportunities.
 People want to live here.
 They want to experience the quality of life that our region provides.
 They want to swim in the rivers and creeks, take in the views from the hilltops, and breathe clean air—and at the same time, have access to good jobs, affordable homes, low taxes, and a safe place to raise families.